 - Office supplies (if you work from home, then you will also be moving your office!)

 Moving is a stressful, exhausting, and busy time, but that doesn’t mean there aren’t steps you can take to make your life a whole lot easier.
 You want to enjoy your new home, and so you should, you worked hard for it!
-Preparation is the best way to take some of the pressure off during the moving process.
+Moving into a new house can take weeks, so preparation is the best way to take some of the pressure off during the moving process.
 By knowing ahead of time what you are going to need, you can enjoy your new home all the more.